agoncal/agoncal-training-javaee6-advanced/before/06-Service/README.md

 Both JSF Backing Beans and REST Endpoints use the `EntityManager`.
 In this module, you will add a extra service layer and make sure JSF and REST use it.

-# DOJO - Generate the service tier with JBoss Forge, produce the EntityManager and test the service layer
+# DOJO - Generate and test service tier with JBoss Forge

 ## Generate the service tier with JBoss Forge

 * Launch JBoss Forge (enter the `$FORGE_HOME/bin/forge` command)
 * Go to the `cdbookstore` directory
 * Execute the `generate.fsh` script with the command `run ../before/06-Service/generate.fsh`

-## Add a CDI producer to the Resources class

-* The class `org.agoncal.training.javaee6adv.util.Resources` should produce an `EntityManager` for `cdbookstorePU`

 ## Execute the tests in a remote environment to check the new tests are running